cjdoris/ExactpAdics/docs/univariate-polynomials.md

 > {:.ret}
 {:.intrinsic}

-The generalized resultant of fs.
+The generalized resultant of `fs`.

 **Parameters**
 - `Strategy`